dimitropoulos/typeslayer/npm/typeslayer/README.md

 I wanted to make it easy for others to put up PRs at their companies all like "I increased type-checking perf on this file by 380,000x and shaved 23 seconds off every CI run" (real story btw lol).
 I took what I learned about how to debug type performance and wrapped it all up into this tool.

-## Data / Security
+## Support

 TypeSlayer supports Linux x64 (glibc 2.39+), macOS ARM64 (Apple Silicon), and Windows x64.
-Please note that next year is the year of the Linux desktop.
+Please note that next year is the year of the Linux desktop 📯.

+## Security

-TypeSlayer currently does not collect any analytics - although it probably will try to collect "someone somewhere ran it at XYZ timestamp" data in the future.  all data is stored:
+TypeSlayer currently does not collect any analytics - although it probably will try to collect "someone somewhere ran it at XYZ timestamp" data in the future (or possibly crashlytics).
+If that day comes, of course you'll be able to opt out (including before app boot via config).

-- Linux: `~/.local/share/typeslayer/`
-- macOS: `~/Library/Application Support/typeslayer/`
-- Windows: `%APPDATA%\typeslayer\`

-TypeSlayer can read any file the running user can read and it can run package.json scripts (so treat it as you would your terminal).
+Actually TypeSlayer is a fully offline app - it does not make any network requests.

 ## Contributing